SebastienPoncelet/django-setup-practise/Recipe.md

 --> there's a mix of tabs and spaces somewhere in the file.
 - Create the __str__() model instance method to help identify entities more easily.

+# Testing
+- For simple apps, create tests in the <site_name>/<app_name>/tests.py file.
+- For more complex apps, better to create a folder and multiple test files to separate everything cleanly, such as:
+  - Create folder <site_name>/<app_name>/tests
+  - Create test files as needed test_<whatever is being tested> like test_models.py.
+  - Don't forget the __init__.py file in the forlder to tell Python that the folder is a package (keep it empty).
+- Launch the test with:
+$ python3 manage.py test

 #TODO
 - Complete creating serializers and views (test creating nested objects in same request)